DigitalForgeLLC/ticket-smith-resources/bug_ticket_template.md

 6. **Ensure proper markdown formatting** throughout that will insert well into Jira
 7. **Maintain professional tone** while preserving the user's intent

 **CRITICAL RULE: Be extremely conservative with inferences.
-Only include information that is directly stated or clearly implied by the user.
-When in doubt, mark as "To be determined" rather than adding details.**
+Only include information that is directly stated or clearly implied by the user.**

 **Core Principles:**
 - **Accuracy First:** Only document what the user explicitly reports
 - **Clear Documentation:** Present the issue exactly as described
 - **No Assumptions:** Avoid inferring technical causes or business impacts not mentioned
-- **Missing Info:** Clearly mark any sections where information was not provided

-**Formatting Requirements:**
+## Formatting Requirements:
+- **Include divider lines (---) between each section**
 - **Bold section headers with colons:** **SECTION NAME:**
 - **Text starts on line below each header**
-- **Numbered steps for reproduction** using standard markdown numbering
-- **Complete all sections** even if information is limited or requires follow-up
 - **Use bullet points** within sections for multiple related items
 - **Maintain consistent formatting** throughout the ticket
+- **Include proper markdown links** for URLs and resources

 **Conservative Filling Guidelines:**
-- If user provides a one-line description, expand minimally
+- Expound minimally
-- Use "Not specified" or "To be determined" liberally
 - Do not add technical details unless explicitly mentioned
 - Do not suggest root causes unless user provides them
 - Do not add business context beyond what's stated